Emergency and urgent care - policy updates, commissioning and clinical guidelines

 - Further resources

-Short-Stay Paediatric Assessment Units - Call for Evidence
+Short-Stay Paediatric Assessment Unit Standards - Consultation open

-In 2009, the Intercollegiate Committee for Standards for Children and Young People in Emergency Care Settings published a guidance document on Short-Stay Paediatric Assessment Units.
-As of March 2016, a project has launched to update the guidance with a project board chaired by John Criddle.
+In 2009, the Intercollegiate Committee for Standards for Children and Young People in Emergency Care Settings published guidance (see below) on these units.
+As of March 2016, a project is underway to update the guidance, with a project board chaired by John Criddle.

-Share your views on the Standards for Children and Young People in Emergency Care Settings
+Standards for Children and Young People in Emergency Care Settings, 4th edition

-In 2012 the Intercollegiate Committee for Standards for Children and Young People in Emergency Care Settings published the third edition of the Standards which provides healthcare professionals, providers and service planners with measurable and auditable standards of care applicable to all urgent and emergency care settings in the UK.
-The Committee are currently gathering feedback to inform the revision of the Standards in 2016.
+In 2012 the Intercollegiate Committee for Standards for Children and Young People in Emergency Care Settings published the third edition of the standards.
+These provide healthcare professionals, providers and service planners with measurable and auditable standards of care applicable to all urgent and emergency care settings in the UK.

 Children and young people with complex medical needs